Want to learn new ways to make extra money?

 That is a lot of money.

-I adjusted our withholdings for both my wife and me in order to minimize the size of our return.
+I adjusted the withholdings for both my wife and me in order to minimize the size of our return.
 Then I used that extra monthly income to help us pay off our debt, giving us a bigger snowball from the onset.